joedono/House-of-Z/17 True Undeath/02 Bones of our Ancestors.md

 Retaw treats the party as though they are lost children visiting their failure of a father.
 He'll be happy to see them but ashamed that they have to see him in such a state.
 Meeting Retaw will be the first time the party has a chance to hear the true story of the creation of the world, as well as the current state of affairs of the Dragons and Celestials, possibly providing the final piece to the puzzle about what Anguisa has been trying to do.

-Retaw will be able to completely explain the purpose of Anguisa's list.
+Retaw will be able to completely explain the purpose of Anguisa's list and what she needs from Thanatos, the Wand of Orcus.
+He is also the source of the letters from the dead that people on the Material Plane have been receiving.

 Unfortunately, the party won't be able to do anything to help Retaw out of his predicament.
 Trying to help Retaw will be the same effort as emptying the ocean with a teacup.